rennzhang/codemirror-editor-vue3/README.md

 ### Introduction

-The plug-in is based on [Codemirror](http://codemirror.net/) and only supports vue3.
+The plug-in is based on [Codemirror](http://codemirror.net/) 5 and only supports Vue 3.
 In addition to the modes supported by codemirror, this plugin also supports custom log modes.

 For complete documentation and more cases, please check [codemirror-editor-vue3-docs](https://renncheung.github.io/codemirror-editor-vue3/index.html).(Currently only Chinese version, English version is under planning)